 Burst mode lets you capture “The decisive moment”, which is when everything in the scene comes together in a perfect moment, in other words, it is capturing the photo with the perfect timing.
-Normally you need to take many shots of the same subject, after that you may choose the best one.
+Normally you need to take many shots of the same subject, and after that you may choose the best one.

 When shooting still subjects you don’t require burst mode.
 Those extra images are just taking up space, with only one exception, when using burst with a bracketing mode.

 Although burst mode is often best suited to photographing high-action sports events, it can be used in many other situations, for example, one may use the mode to anticipate interesting photographic opportunities (candid shots) in street photography.
 Burst mode is also great for macro and wildlife photography and for capturing the nuanced expressions of subjects in portrait photography.